eventnetusa/eventnet/src/_work/aetna-store.md

   * Permitting & Legal
 content_section:
   - text_block_markdown: >-
-      In 2018, we launched Aetna’s first Medicare Store in Strongsville, OH to service Group Retirees during the Annual Enrollment Period.
+      To service Group Retirees during the Annual Enrollment Period, we launched Aetna’s first Medicare Store in Strongsville, OH.

       **A LOOK BEHIND THE SCENES**